PeaPodTechnologies/PeaPod/software/README.md

 > You can now SSH into the Raspberry Pi to perform the rest of the setup (`ssh pi@peapod.local`, or with VS Code)

 > Note: In Future, steps 7-11 will be performed at runtime.
-1. Update Packages:
+7. Update Packages:
      1. Update package listings, upgrade existing packages: `sudo apt-get update && sudo apt-get upgrade -y`
-     2. Install Node.JS, the Node package manager, and *avrdude*: `sudo apt-get install -y nodejs npm avrdude` (could take a while)
+     2. Install Node.JS, the Node package manager, and *avrdude*: `sudo apt-get install -y nodejs npm avrdude python3-venv` (could take a while)
      3. Install main software package: `sudo npm i -g @peapodtech/peapodos --save`

 <!-- 8.
 Install and configure the Arduino CLI: